Thinking about your finances when selling

 You will need to pay GST on the agent’s commission.
 This should be included in the agency agreement.

 If you're selling a property, you may need to pay tax on any profit you make.
 The bright-line rule says you may have to pay tax when you buy and sell a residential property within two, five or 10 years, depending on when the property was acquired unless an exception applies (for example, if it is your main home).
 You can find out if this rule applies in your situation on the IRD website.

 Visit the IRD website for information about paying tax when you sell a property.

 Budget for the additional costs of selling

-Selling a property comes with additional costs you may need to budget for:
+Selling property comes with additional costs you may need to budget for:

 - Any renovations and other costs to prepare your property for sale.

-- Advertising costs to sell your property, which are usually paid up front when you sign an agency agreement.
+- Advertising costs to sell your property, which is usually paid upfront when you sign an agency agreement.

 - Building inspection reports, including a council LIM report and a building inspection report if you are providing these for buyers.